Elementary school (grades K-5) · Doral, FL

 What is the racial and ethnic makeup of Doral International Academy of Math and Science?

-The largest demographic group at Doral International Academy of Math and Science is Hispanic or Latino at 90.9%.
-The school serves a diverse student body in DORAL, FL.
+The largest demographic group at Doral International Academy of Math and Science is Hispanic or Latino at 90.9% of enrollment, in Doral, FL.

 What is the Resource Investment Index for Doral International Academy of Math and Science?

-Doral International Academy of Math and Science has a Resource Investment Index of 41/100 (D) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Doral International Academy of Math and Science has a Resource Investment Index of 47/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page